|

 In 1787, Nelson married widow

 Frances Nisbet (also called Fanny Nisbett) née Woolward.
-He found her
+He

 and her five-year-old son Josiah, on the island of